Hyperpigmentation Treatment

 Tranexamic acid

 Tranexamic acid reduces melanocyte activation signals that follow UV exposure and inflammation by modulating the plasminogen–plasmin pathway.
 It is helpful for melasma that is slow to respond or relapses easily.
 Oral use requires screening for clotting risk and medical supervision.
-Topical forms are often combined with other agents in custom formulas [14–16].
+Topical forms are often combined with other agents in custom hyperpigmentation treatment formulas [14–16].

-What to expect and when
+What to expect from hyperpigmentation treatment

 - Weeks 2–4: Early "brightness" changes and a more even look at the edges of dark patches.
 Post-acne marks often look a touch lighter.
 Skin may feel smoother if a retinoid is included.
 Any irritation from new actives should be mild and settling by now with moisturiser support and strict SPF [9–11,13].